This article has links to products and services we love, which we may make commission from.

 Route 7 in CT runs from north to south and features Kent Falls State Park (462 Kent Cornwall Rd).

-The park features quarter-mile hike up the Kent Falls Trail with fall colors and a 250-foot Kent Falls over the Housatonic River.
+The park features a quarter-mile hike up the Kent Falls Trail with fall colors and a 250-foot Kent Falls over the Housatonic River.

 Visit a Pumpkin Dream